JustDravee/justdravee.github.io/_posts/2025-04-03-the 3 prompts of spec thinking.md

    - Call order or reentrancy
 4. Use the **Three Prompts** to challenge everything influencing that sink.

-**Use the prompts to filter important flows.
+**In summary; use the prompts to filter important flows.
 Use sink-source to chase the dangerous ones.**

 ## Final Insight